 Crude oil production was 62.7 million barrels in 2015 down 20.5% from 78.9 million barrels in 2014 as Hibernia, Terra Nova and White Rose (including North Amethyst) all recorded lower production.

 Hibernia produced 33.0 million barrels in 2015, a decrease of 21.6% (9.1 million barrels) in comparison to 2014.

 Terra Nova produced 13.1 million barrels of oil in 2015, a decrease of 3.7 million barrels (22.1%) compared to 2014.

 White Rose (including North Amethyst) produced 16.6 million barrels in 2015, down 16.8% (3.4 million barrels) in comparison to 2014.

 The price of Brent crude oil averaged US$52.32/barrel in 2015, down 47% from an average of US$98.97/barrel in 2014.

 The estimated value of oil production was $4.1 billion in 2015, a decrease of more than 50% compared to 2014, as a result of both lower volumes and lower crude prices.

-The Department of Finance’s March 2014 forecast projects annual oil production to be 85.1 million barrels in 2014, up 1.8% over 2013 mainly due to increased production at Terra Nova which will be partially offset by natural declines at Hibernia.
-The expected increase in Terra Nova production in 2014 is due to a return to more normal levels of production after an extended maintenance shutdown in the fall of 2013.
-Further information on the province's oil and gas industry is available at The Economy 2014 (see Oil and Gas section).
+The Department of Finance’s April 2016 forecast projects annual oil production to be 67.5 million barrels in 2016, up 7.7% over 2015 as increased production at Hibernia more than offsets lower production at Terra Nova and White Rose.
+Further information on the province's oil and gas industry is available in our publication The Economy 2016 (see Oil and Gas section).

 Statistical Reference: Statistics used in this analysis were current at the time of writing.
 For the latest in oil production statistics visit the Newfoundland & Labrador Statistics Agency site.